cloudfoundry/cf-mysql-release/README.md

  	 </tr>
 </table>

-## Release Notes
+## Release Notes & Known Issues

-For release notes and other documentation, see [the release wiki](https://github.com/cloudfoundry/cf-mysql-release/wiki/).
+For release notes and known issues, see [the release wiki](https://github.com/cloudfoundry/cf-mysql-release/wiki/).

 ## Getting the code